MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-4/index.md

 If the files do not line up perfectly, right-click a pad on the front layer, set it as a reference pad, select the drill layer, right-click on the corresponding pad and select "Adjust to reference pad" as instructed [here](https://wiki.aalto.fi/display/AF/Creating+Tool+Paths+with+CopperCAM) with images.

-To correctly engrave text, right-click on it and select "Engrave tracks as centerlines" and click "yes" to all dialogues.
+To correctly engrave text, right-click on it and select "Engrave tracks as centerlines" and click "Yes" to all dialogues.

 ![Engrave tracks as centerlines](engrave-centerlines.webp)